Lor-96/OrthoRBH/README.md

 - Threshold for bitscore percentage

 There are also optional argument that are:
-- EVALUE is a value that is by default set to 0.001 and is necessary to filt together with the SCORE the Exalign table hits, it is recommended to not change it if you're not sure of the results.
+- EVALUE is a value that is by default set to 0.001 and it is necessary to filter the Exalign matches together with the SCORE, it is recommended to not change it if you are not sure of the result that you want obtain.
-- SCORE  is a value that is by default set to 0 and is necessary to filt together with the SCORE the Exalign table hits, it is recommended to not change it if you're not sure of the results.
+- SCORE  is a value that is by default set to 0 and is necessary to filt together with the SCORE the Exalign table hits, it is recommended to not change it if youn are not sure of the result that you want obtain.
 - Transcripts is a boolean value set it as "True" if the BLAST output that you usa as input contain transcripts instead of proteins.